Canada runs in eight tries in rugby win over Springbok women in Pretoria | TSN

 Cilliers scored the Springboks' first try in the 44th minute, after Solontsi broke several tackles to spark the attack.
 But Canada answered immediately, with Symonds ripping the ball free from a Springbok on the ensuing kickoff and Corrigan getting to the loose ball first for a try and a 31-10 lead.

-Symonds scored her second try in the 79th minute and Crossley, a member of the Canadian seven squad who started in the second row, added an intercept try in the 80th minute.
+Symonds scored her second try in the 79th minute and Crossley, a member of the Canadian sevens squad making her fifth 15s appearance, added an intercept try in the 80th minute.

 Canadian hooker Holly Phillips made her debut off the bench in the 53rd minute.
-Forwards Gillian Boag and McKinley Hunt earned their 30th cap.
+Tyson Beukeboom, the most capped Canadian women’s rugby player, earned her 75th cap coming in at the 64-minute mark, while fellow forwards Gillian Boag and McKinley Hunt earned their 30th cap.

 Star forward Sophie de Goede, Canada's captain when healthy, was not in Saturday's matchday squad.
 Returning from a knee injury, de Goede is expected to see action in the Springboks rematch.